-Event Dates: October 10-17, 2019
+Event Dates: October 14-21, 2020

-Total Cost: 3485.00 CDN
+Total Cost: 3895.00 CDN

 Witness the annual migration of Churchill’s polar bears.
 Every October and November, polar bears congregate in the Churchill area to await the return of the sea ice and access to their preferred prey – the ringed seal.
 Spend two full days touring the Churchill Wildlife Management Area aboard a custom-built tundra vehicle.
 On the first day, course participants will enjoy an excellent firsthand view of polar bears in their natural habitat.
 On the second day, you will assist one of our visiting researchers with behavioral observations of the bears, collecting data as part of a long-term study contributing to our knowledge of these magnificent animals.
 Each evening, in-depth presentations by bear biologists explore this remarkable animal and the challenges they are facing in a warming climate.
-And if that were not enough, this program also includes a 45 minute helitour along the rugged coastline of Hudson Bay, an afternoon of dog sledding and a tour of the community, including the world-famous Itsanitaq Museum and its renowned collection of historic and contemporary Inuit art and artefacts.
+And if that were not enough, this program also includes a 45 minute helitour along the rugged coastline of Hudson Bay, an afternoon of dog sledding and a tour of the community, including the world-famous Itsanitaq Museum and its renowned collection of historic and contemporary Inuit art and artifacts.
 This is our most popular program and all proceeds support scientific research in Churchill.